 7. Best for Small Spaces: NordicTrack SpaceSaver SE7i

 Home ellipticals aren't exactly petite, and if you're exercising in a relatively small space, you may be hesitant to invest in a big machine.
-But don't be fooled by the NordicTrack's SpaceSaver machine's full size.
-This elliptical actually folds up vertically, instantly freeing up major space.
+But don't be fooled by the NordicTrack's SpaceSaver machine's size: This elliptical folds up, freeing up major space.

 Buy it: NordicTrack.com; Price: $1,299